aws-samples/sagemaker-ssh-helper/README.md

 ```shell
 pip install sagemaker-ssh-helper
 ```
 **Caution:** It's always recommended to install the library into a Python venv, not into the system env.
+If you want to use later the SSH plugins of your IDE that will use the system env and system Python, you should add the venv into the system PATH, as described in the section [Remote code execution with PyCharm / VSCode over SSH](#remote-interpreter).

+If you're working on Windows, see [FAQ](FAQ.md#is-windows-supported).

 ### Step 2: Modify your start training job code
 1. Add import for `SSHEstimatorWrapper`